Top

 with open_file as f:

-r = csv.DictReader(l for l in f if not l.startswith("#"))
+r = csv.DictReader(line for line in f if not line.startswith("#"))

 for v in r: